Statistical learning for constrained functional parameters in infinite-dimensional models: Statistical estimation problem

 \section{Statistical estimation problem}

-\textbf{\textit{Unconstrained functional parameter.}} \ Throughout, we assume access to $O_1, \ldots, O_n$, $n$ independent copies of the random variable $O$, where each observation $O$ is drawn from some distribution $P_0$ ($O \sim P_0$) that is a member of a large, possibly unrestricted (infinite-dimensional), statistical model $\M$ ($P_0 \in \M$).
-In all of our examples, we let $\M$ be the nonparametric model, the unrestricted set of all potential probability distributions compatible with $O$; however, our approach generalizes equally well to other infinite-dimensional semiparametric models.
-We often use $P$ to denote an arbitrary distribution in $\M$.
+\textbf{\textit{Unconstrained functional parameter.}} We observe $n$ independent copies $O_1, \ldots, O_n$ of a random variable $O \sim P_0$, where $P_0$ is a member of a large, possibly unrestricted (infinite-dimensional), statistical model $\M$.
+In all of our examples, we let $\M$ be the nonparametric model, the set of all potential probability distributions compatible with $O$; however, our approach generalizes equally well to other infinite-dimensional semiparametric models.
+We use $P$ to denote an arbitrary distribution in $\M$.

 Let $\Psi: \mathcal{M} \rightarrow {\bf \Psi}$ be the \emph{unconstrained} function-valued parameter of interest.
 This parameter maps a given distribution $P \in \mathcal{M}$ of $O$ to a parameter space ${\bf \Psi}$.
 We assume that $\Psi(P)$ can be defined as the minimizer of an expectation of a loss function: